 It’s the top destination for oveseas and UK vistors to Scotland, and it is the only city to have a dog, Greyfriars Bobby on the list of citizens who have been given the very prestigious Freedom of the City award.
 The city is also well-known for the spectacular Military Tattoo and the Fringe Festival, a collection of official and independent festivals held annually for four weeks in early August.
 Another huge attraction is the Edinburgh Dungeon, featuring live actors and some great interactive special effects.

-If you enjoy museums, you’ll be in your element.
-There’s lots to see, like the Museum of Scotland, the Royal Museum, the National Library of Scotland, the National War Museum of Scotland, the Museum of Edinburgh, and the Royal Society of Edinburgh.
+If you like museums, you’ll be in your element.
+There are a few to see, like the Museum of Scotland, the Royal Museum, the National Library of Scotland, the National War Museum of Scotland, the Museum of Edinburgh, and the Royal Society of Edinburgh.

-Eating is an absolute delight in the capital, with countless great restaurants offering something to suit all tastes.
+Eating is a delight in the capital, with countless great restaurants offering something to suit all tastes.
 The Dome, pictured here, serves up excellent A La Carte and Table d’Hote food, and The Shore Bar & Restaurant in Leith has some great sea food.

 If you like nightlife you won’t be disappointed, that’s for sure.
 You’ll find plenty to do after dark as Edinburgh comes alive with stylish bars and pubs, restaurants, clubs and live entertainment to rival any European city.
 Handily placed right in the heart of the city you’ll find some fantastic nightclubs including Club Ego and the City Nightclub.

-Not surprisingly, you can shop till you drop in the city, with Princes Street being the main shopping thoroughfare, and in the Leith area you can find everything you need in the Ocean Terminal Shopping Centre.
+Not surprisingly, you can shop till you drop in the city, with Princes Street being the main shopping thoroughfare, and in the Leith area you can find everything you need in the Ocean Terminal Shopping Centre, from top brand names to designer labels.